open-plan-tool/documentation/docs/getting_started/quick_start_guide.rst

 1) Scenario setup

-The setup consists of assigning a name to the scenario, its corresponding description, the evaluated period or the number of days the simulation will run, the length of the time steps of the

-  simulation in minutes, the start date (keep in mind that this date is important for getting the data from the time series and for plotting the data) and the fixed project costs, where the planning and development costs are included.
+The setup consists of assigning a name to the scenario, its corresponding description, the evaluated period or the number of days the simulation will run, the length of the time steps of the simulation in minutes, the start date (keep in mind that this date is important for getting the data from the time series and for plotting the data) and the fixed project costs, where the planning and development costs are included.

 2) Energy system design

-I would suggest to add a few figures:
-	- show the connection to the busses which is always necessary
-	- show the parameter setup screen for the main component types (e.g. bus, PV, heat demand as a first draft and then let’s see if we need more)
-	- show how to connect the storage

 In this section the energy system will be designed using different components, which are located on the left panel: Providers, Production, Conversion, Storage, Demand and Bus.
 In the graphic panel drag the components you need to design your energy system, do not forget to include the buses.
 Note that assets must be connected to each other using a bus, and that interconnecting buses is not allowed.
 Connect the components together using the green and red terminals.
 The green terminals represent inputs, while the red terminals represent outputs, see the following example:

 .. image:: ../images/IMG_example_connections.png
  :width: 100%

 The components representing battery energy storage systems (BESS) have been defined with one input and one output.
-The BESS can be connected directly to the electrical bus or via a charge controller.
-For the first option, please note that the bus is supplied and feeds the battery at the same time (see :ref:image:: ../images/IMG_example_storage.png).
-When choosing the second option (see IMG XX- example_storage_2), the capacity of the charge controller can be individually optimized, which takes into account its specific costs and lifetime.
+The BESS can be connected directly to the electrical bus; please note that the bus is supplied and feeds the battery at the same time.
 .. image:: ../images/IMG_example_storage.png
  :width: 100%

-IMG XX – (example_storage_2)

 When you click on the components, a screen appears where you can configure the different parameters.
 Each component is different, however, you will typically find three ways to complete the information: spaces to enter values, drop-down lists with default information or buttons to load time series (in this case, a graph will be displayed where the loaded data series can be previewed).
 Below we show you as an example some of the component setup screens, where you will have to include the parameters.